javbotero/Outer-Coast/_posts/2015-12-29-outer-coast-college-peers-into-the-new-year.md

 (Photo by the estimable photographic talent, [Berett Wilber]({{ site.root }}/team.html#berett-wilber).)​

-##### Outer Coast College in the news
+##### Outer Coast in the news

-In the last month, [Inside Higher Ed](https://www.insidehighered.com/news/2015/12/11/outer-coast-college-seeks-replicate-deep-springs-success), the [_Sitka Sentinel_](http://sitkasentinel.com/7/2012-05-10-22-08-10/local-news/9434-group-targets-sj-campus-for-new-college), and the state paper-of-record [_Alaska Dispatch News_](http://www.adn.com/article/20151217/lawmaker-plans-new-unusual-private-college-sitka) have covered Outer Coast College.
+In the last month, [Inside Higher Ed](https://www.insidehighered.com/news/2015/12/11/outer-coast-college-seeks-replicate-deep-springs-success), the [_Sitka Sentinel_](http://sitkasentinel.com/7/2012-05-10-22-08-10/local-news/9434-group-targets-sj-campus-for-new-college), and the state paper-of-record [_Alaska Dispatch News_](http://www.adn.com/article/20151217/lawmaker-plans-new-unusual-private-college-sitka) have covered Outer Coast.
 Stray mentions are cropping up in [parts of the blogosphere](http://www.yesandyes.org/2015/12/web-time-wasters-71.html).
 We're tickled every time a Google Alert sprouts in our inbox.

 <!--more-->